qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

   (such as those defined in a GeoPackage or ESRI File Geodatabase) are automatically detected.
 These domains are database-level constraints, meaning they are enforced by the database itself and apply across different applications, not just QGIS.
+  You can edit and delete these domains by right-clicking on the field domain entry.

 Importing vector layers into databases using Browser panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^